-The following video explores three approaches to drawing an ellipse.
 The three approaches we'll look at here include drawing freehand, using one point perspective, and using two point perspective.
-Each method is explored further below the video and a few photo references are included for practice.
+Each method is explored further below and a few photo references are included for practice.

 The easiest and quickest method for drawing an ellipse is simply drawing it freehand.
 However, this method is less accurate and does require a bit of "guesswork".
 For most applications, drawing an ellipse freehand will be the best approach.
 For more technical layouts (or artists), perspective may be used.